MichaelDBA/pg_dumpschemas/README.md

 # pg_dumpschemas
 This is a bash script which does pg dumps in parallel for all schemas in a given database as linux background jobs.
-Currently, it only does **-schema-only** dumps, not data dumps, but this can easily be enhanced by changing the format of the pg_dump statement contained within the script.
+Currently, it only does **schema-only** dumps, not data dumps, but this can easily be enhanced by changing the format of the pg_dump statement contained within the script.

 (c) 2020 SQLEXEC LLC
 <br/>